True/False Film Festival: History

 True/False was started by Paul Sturtz and David Wilson (who also founded the Ragtag Cinema) in February 2004.
 In 2006, it won the Riverfront Times best film festival.
 In 2008, the film fest lost 1,200 seats due to the renovation work taking place at the Missouri Theatre.
 To adjust for the loss, the fest expanded beyond its usual boundaries in order to take advantage of additional screens at Macklanburg Cinema, Windsor Cinema, and The Den on the campus of Stephens College.
 After the completion of its restoration, the historic Missouri Theatre was once again a featured venue for the 2009 edition of the fest.
 The True/False Film Fest and Stephens College amicably ended their partnership after the 2011 fest, and Stephens College continued to host the annual Citizen Jane Film Festival through its demise in 2018.

 The 2021 edition of the festival was moved to outdoor venues in nearby Stephens Lake Park due to the COVID-19 pandemic.
+In addition to moving the event outdoors, they also brought festival boxes straight to the doors of pass holders.
 The event made its return to downtown Columbia setting 2022.